 Međedović, J. (2012).
 Da li je Amoralnost šesti faktor ličnosti?
 Zbornik instituta za kriminološka i sociološka istraživanja, 30, 7-31.

-She is fluent in Serbian and English.
-She is married and mother of the two boys.
+She is married and the mother of two sons.

 Kolaković-Bojović, M. /2017/ Efficient Monitoring and Evaluation of Judicial Reform as a Way to Speed up Achieving the EU Standards, Police and Judiciary as guaranties of the liberty and security in the Rule of Law, Police Academy & Hanns Seidel Stiftung, Tara, pp. 139-148.